guoyingtao/Trigger/README.md

 - every N times run but stops after repeating M times

 ## Events Storage
 SwiftTrigger uses coredata to storage events.
 All the storage files are in its own subfolder whose default name is "SwiftTriggerDB".
-You can always change it by setting TriggerConfig.dbFolder to the name whatever you want.
+You can always change it by setting SwiftTrigger.Config.containerFolder to the name whatever you want.

 ## Requirements